Tufte-LaTeX/tufte-latex/README.txt

 == Bugs/Features/Support

-For kudos, feature requests, or support requests that you feel are /particular to this Tufte LaTeX package/, i.e., not a general LaTeX issue, please use this project's issue tracker available at
+For kudos, feature requests, patches, or support requests that you feel are /particular/ to this Tufte LaTeX package, i.e., not a general LaTeX issue, please use this project's issue tracker available at